NexPlayer/Android-SDK/Agama.md

 #### void setExternalParams (int key, int value)

-This method sets the value of any *integer* external parameter for the Agama client module in NexPlayer™.
+This method sets the value of any *integer* external parameter for the Agama client module in NexPlayer.

 <table>
 <tr>